Giorgos Koltzos

 Giorgos Koltzos (Γιώργος Κόλτζος; born 13 September 1976) is a retired Greek footballer, who played as a defender.

 Career

-Koltzos began playing football with the youth side of Athinaikos F.C. and joined the club's professional team in July 1993.
-He would spend five seasons in the Greek Superleague with Athinaikos before moving to Paniliakos F.C. in October 1998.
-Koltzos spent three more seasons in the Superleague with Paniliakos before the club was relegated to the Beta Ethniki.
+Koltzos began playing football with the youth side of Athinaikos and joined the club's professional team in July 1993.
+He would spend five seasons in the Super League Greece with Athinaikos before moving to Paniliakos in October 1998.
+Koltzos spent three more seasons in the Super League with Paniliakos before the club was relegated to the Beta Ethniki.

 Koltzos played for Leeds United as a trialist and played for the reserves against Barnsley in October 2006, although did not get a contract with the club.